semantifyit/dialsws/README.md

 ## Web API Description with Schema.org Actions

 This repository contains a subset of schema.org and SHACL shapes.
+The shapes cover useful types and properties for API description, based on the analysis made on OpenAPI/SmartAPI Specification and Hydra.

 The doc folder contains a multipage HTML documentation created by Ontodocs.